craftcms/contact-form/README.md

 If you want to add multiple recipients, you can provide a comma separated list of emails like so:
     <input type="hidden" name="toEmail" value="{{ 'me@example.com,me2@example.com'|hash }}">

-Note that this will override any value for the plugin’s “To Email” setting in the control panel.

 Then from your `craft/config/contactform.php` config file, you’ll need to add a bit of logic:

 ```php